-Whether it’s via email or with leaflets, flyers and postcards, marketing your sale is vital to its success.
-Customers need to know that you’re going to be participating in a seasonal event, as most of them will already be planning where their money is going to go (any experienced shopper will have a detailed game plan).
+Whether it’s via email or with Leaflets, Flyers and Postcards, marketing your sale is vital to its success.
+Experienced shoppers budget for January sales and customers need to know that you’re going to be participating in a seasonal event, as most of them will have already planned where their money is going to go.

 Your marketing should include all the obvious things you normally use, like the date of the sale, what will be included in the promotion and how long it will last for.
 Make sure your percentage or offer is the main focus of the mailer/hand out.
 The key is to tantalise them into dropping by — this means great discounts all round.